Core-periphery structure in networks: a statistical exposition: Open Problems

 \item {\it What is an appropriate null model to represent ``no CP structure"?}

-This is likely the most important open question in CP hypothesis testing.
-Without a satisfactory answer, it is impossible to delineate between ``true" CP structure and simply noise or some other feature in the network.
-To this point, many authors have suggested different choices for a null model like Erd\"{o}s-R\'{e}nyi (ER), re-wiring preserving total number of edges and re-wiring preserving degrees.
-There has, however, been minimal or no justification for the choice as well as no systematic comparison of the different nulls.
-Furthermore, these simplistic null models can lead to ubiquity, meaning that CP structure appears in {\it all} real-world networks and thus making it useless in practice.\footnote{For a discussion of this phenomena in other meso-scale features, see \cite{bassett2017small,dong2018resilience}.} We would argue, however, that CP structure is {\it not} ubiquitous but is mistakenly attributed to many networks because of simplistic benchmarks.
+Without a satisfactory answer to this question, it is impossible to delineate between a ``true" CP structure and simply noise or some other feature in the network.
+To this end, many authors have suggested different null models, e.g., Erd\"{o}s-R\'{e}nyi (ER), re-wiring preserving total number of edges and re-wiring preserving degrees (configuration model).
+There has, however, been little justification for the choice as well as no systematic comparison of the different nulls.
+Furthermore, these simplistic null models can lead to ubiquity, meaning that CP structures seemingly appear in {\it all} real-world networks and thus making it a useless measure in practice.\footnote{For a discussion of this phenomena in other meso-scale features, see \cite{bassett2017small,dong2018resilience}.} We argue, however, that the CP structure is {\it not} ubiquitous but is mistakenly attributed to many networks because of simplistic benchmarks.
 For example, the ER model is a popular CP benchmark but it is almost tautological that real-world networks deviate from this model.
-It is this deviation that leads to the ``universality" of CP structure in real-world networks.
-Thus, having a nuanced and rigorously justified null model is paramount to advancing hypothesis testing for CP structure.
+It is this deviation that leads to the ``universality" of CP structures in real-world networks.
+Thus, having a nuanced and rigorously justified null model is paramount to advancing hypothesis testing for CP structures.\\

-\item {\it What is the connection and/or trade-off between CP and other meso-scale structures like communities?}
+\item {\it What is the connection and/or trade-off between the CP and other meso-scale structures like communities?}

-It is unlikely that any real-world network {\it completely} follows a CP or community structure.
-Rather, it is more likely that networks would be a mixture of different features, similar to the DCSBM which incorporates degree heterogeneity and block community structure.
-In this direction, \cite{Yang2014} argue that cores arise from the intersection of many overlapping communities. \cite{tuncc2015unifying} provide a unified formulation that allows for a hybrid of community and CP structure.
-In particular, the edge probability of a node in group $i$ and $j$ is modeled as
+It is unlikely that any real-world network {\it exclusively} exhibits a CP or community structure.
+Rather, it is more likely that networks are a mixture of different features, similar to the DCSBM which incorporates degree heterogeneity and block community structure.
+The PABM proposed by \cite{senguptapabm} generalizes the DCSBM and allows for flexible core-periphery structure within communities.
+In this direction, \cite{Yang2014} argues that cores arise from the intersection of many overlapping communities.
+In \cite{tuncc2015unifying} the authors provide a unified formulation that allows for a hybrid of a community and CP structure.
+In particular, the edge probability, $p_{ij}$ of a node in group $i$ and $j$ is modeled as